ubicucsd/crash_course/source/10_Phylogenetics.md

 ![phylo_tree](https://cdn.kastatic.org/ka-perseus-images/56c951f23a9092f45b66768ff611fca6debf9294.png)

-You've probably seen one or more of the phylogenetic trees diagramed above.
-These visually represent the heart and soul of pylogenetics.
+You've probably seen one or more of the phylogenetic trees diagrammed above.
+These visually represent the heart and soul of phylogenetics.
 Because we use a **last universal common ancestor model** (LUCA model), in which the root represents an ancestral organism from which all living organisms today evolved, each evolutionary relationship can be represented by a branching of the tree.

 ### The Data
 Let's see this in action with our own phylogenetic tree!
 Remember those five organisms we mentioned earlier?
 Well here they are, each with a conserved DNA region sequenced: